vandenit/vandenit-website/content/pages/security-audit.md

           color: orange
         title: Penetration Testing
         text: >-
-          We simulate real-world attacks to test the security of your system, helping to uncover any hidden vulnerabilities that may not be immediately obvious.
+          Using tools like **Metasploit**, we simulate real-world attacks to test the security of your system and uncover any hidden vulnerabilities.
         richText: ''
       - icon:
           name: FaFileContract